Did JFK Deserve to Die?

 A JFK Editor's Note:

-Among the many rare documents (suppressed by the Warren Commission). which are provided in "Probable Cause" in support of her thesis, Robin Haines provides this remarkable note written by Lee Harvey Oswald to E. Howard Hunt, linking Oswald directly to the CIA in just 2 weeks before the President's assassination, written on November 8th, 1963.
+Among the many rare documents (suppressed by the Warren Commission). which are provided in "Probable Cause" in support of her premise, Robin Haines provides as proof this remarkable note written by Lee Harvey Oswald to E. Howard Hunt, linking Oswald directly to the CIA in just 2 weeks before the President's assassination, written on November 8th, 1963.
 That is the same day that Lyndon Johnson held a "Pre-Election Victory Party" at Jack Ruby's "Carousel Club."
 That is correct, LBJ celebrated his "election" 2 weeks before the assassination in Dallas, and a whole year BEFORE the 1964 Presidential Election (cited in Madeleine Brown's "Texas in the Morning").

 "Well? ...
 Isn't that special?"